piyush-98/piyush-98.github.io/_posts/2019-02-06-SIgnature Recognition.md

 <img src="https://i.imgur.com/OUDPlgG.png" alt="drawing" width="200"/><img src="https://i.imgur.com/S6c5Uei.png" alt="drawing" width="200"/>

-The **Right** image is the **genuine** signature and the **left** one is the **forged** one. first problem was to remove the effects of different inks from the image as it can be of any form hence for that i applied thinning to the image by using morphological functions of sklearn.
+The **Right** image is the **genuine** signature and the **left** one is the **forged** one. first problem was to remove the effects of different inks from the image as it can be of any form. hence for that i applied thinning to the image by using morphological functions of sklearn.

+here is the iamge after it.
 <img src="https://i.imgur.com/JV5KaV9.png" alt="drawing" width="200"/>